 It does not mean that there was necessarily any intent to kill the victim.

 - Medical negligence or misdiagnosis;

-- Government liability; or
+- Government liability or negligence;

 Who can file a wrongful death claim?

+Generally, the next-of-kin, or the closest family member to the deceased, files the wrongful death claim.
 This may be a spouse, parent, child, or sibling; it is usually the same person who would open an Estate on behalf of the family.

 Who pays for a wrongful death claim?